remkoj/optimizely-saas-starter/README.md

 You can find the default configuration, and more configuration options within the `.env` file

+Open `./src/channel.ts` and adjust for your environment, so content can be loaded for the correct website.

 ### 2. Reflect the CMS structure in the frontend
 Now, with the connection defined, create the default components to reflect the structure.